Albert Aublet (1851-1938)

-We Perform Albert Aublet art authentication.
-Albert Aublet appraisal.
-Albert Aublet certificates of authenticity (COA).
-Albert Aublet analysis, research, scientific tests, full art authentications.
+We perform Albert Aublet art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Albert Aublet or we will sell it for you.

 Albert Aublet completed his training under the history and genre painter Claude Jacquand, and indeed it was with this style of painting that he achieved his first success in the Salon of 1873 with his painting ‘Communion at Neuilly’.